ArticySoftware/Articy3ImporterForUnreal/README.md

 > You will also find classes with the `Articy` prefix.
 Those are the base classes for the generated classes and casting into them works almost the same.
 This would allow you to create code that is reusable
 > independent of any imported project.

 Dealing with templates is a bit more complicated.
-The first thing to understand is that **all your articy:draft templates are new types** inside Unreal.
+The first thing to understand is that **all your articy:draft X templates are new types** inside Unreal.

 The name of your template types also follows a similar structure as the one mentioned before, but utilizing the Templates technical name: `<ProjectName><TemplateTechnicalName>`.
 So if your project is called *ManiacManfred* and your templates technical name is *Conditional_Zone* your correct type would be called `ManiacManfredConditional_Zone`.
 Its also worth mentioning that even if it is a new type, it is still derived from the base type with all its properties.